Extending the double ramification cycle by resolving the Abel-Jacobi map: Proof of

+where both $\sigma_\loz$ and $e_\loz$ are regular closed immersions.
+To define $\on{DRC}_\loz$, we take $[\Md]$ as a class in the Chow ring of $\Md$, and then apply the refined gysin pullback $\sigma_\loz^!$ to get a class on $\on{DRL}_\loz$ (this is equivalent to taking $e_\loz^!$, see \ref{rem:commutativity}).
+How is this refined gysin pullback defined?
+Using that $e_\loz$ is a regular closed immersion, we take its normal bundle in $\Md \times_{\Mbar} J$, which is just the pullback of the normal bundle of $e\colon \Mbar \to J$.
+We then pull back further to $\on{DRL}_\loz$, and embed the normal cone of $e'\colon \on{DRL}_\loz \to \Md$ inside it, and intersect with the zero section.
+This is precisely the same as the definition of the class $\kappa$ above, and we are done. \end{proof}

+The above proof was just a matter of checking that Behrend-Fantechi's relative virtual class construction degenerates in our setting to Fulton's intersection product.
+We could have saved ourselves the effort of writing this proof if we had worked throughout with the language of Behrend-Fantechi, but we wished to emphasise that in our situation this construction is essentially classical.

-The perfect relative obstruction theory (*) for $e \tra J$ pulls back to both the other vertical arrows; the resulting class on $\on{DRL}_\loz$ is $\on{DRC}_\loz$, and we write $D'$ for the resulting class on $\bar{M}(\cl P/B\bb G_m)'$.
-Now apply Costello's theorem \cite[theorem 5.0.1]{Costello2006Higher-genus-Gr} to the left hand square in the above diagram.
-The bottom horizontal arrow is birational, and the top arrow is proper since both the source and target are proper over $\bar{\ca M}$.
+Now apply Costello's theorem \cite[theorem 5.0.1]{Costello2006Higher-genus-Gr} to the left hand square in the diagram (\oref{dia:two_squares}).
+The bottom horizontal arrow is birational, and the top arrow is proper since both the source and target are proper over $\Mbar$.
 Hence we find that ${f_\loz}_* D' = \on{DRC}_\loz$ as classes on $\on{DRL}_\loz$.

 We can make another commutative diagram